 Isobel McArthur’s acclaimed Pride and Prejudice* (*sort of) was first produced in 2018 by theatre company Blood of the Young at the Tron Theatre, Glasgow, before a UK tour the following year, produced by the two companies and the Royal Lyceum Theatre Edinburgh.
 It transferred to the Criterion Theatre in London’s West End in October 2021.

 It is a truth universally acknowledged, that an amateur company in want of an irreverent all-female adaptation of a literary classic to perform, need look no further.

-‘Isobel McArthur’s roistering all-female pop musical adaptation remains unexpectedly true to the novel’s familiar twin themes of hidden passions and economic hardships… There are laughs aplenty, both period and modern, as the six-strong cast exchange roles and genders at break-neck speed… It would have won the approval of Austen herself’
+‘Isobel McArthur’s roistering all-female pop musical adaptation remains unexpectedly true to the novel’s familiar twin themes of hidden passions and economic hardships… There are laughs aplenty, both period and modern, as the cast exchange roles and genders at break-neck speed… It would have won the approval of Austen herself’

 — The Stage